 Steve Quinn has crafted the dioramas at the American Museum of Natural History for more than 35 years.
 Hear how these amazing displays of art and science come together from the expert himself.

 Tour the AMNH's Extreme Mammals exhibition with its curator, John Flynn.
 Hear about mammals that lay eggs, wear armor, and sport headgear, just to name a few.

 Science & the City is the public gateway to the New York Academy of Sciences.
-We publish a comprehensive calendar of public science events in New York City, host events featuring top scientists in their fields, and produce a weekly podcast covering cutting-edge science.
+We publish a comprehensive calendar of public science events in New York City, host events featuring top scientists in their fields, and produce podcasts covering cutting-edge science.

 About | Contact | Feedback | Donate